2600hz/kazoo/applications/stats/doc/index.md

 "public".

 To test it, go to /opt/kazoo/applications/stats and run start-dev.sh.
-On each node, run whistle_stats_sup:start_link(). snmpwalk -v 2c -c public localhost:4000 1.3.6.1.4.1.700001
+On each node, run kazoo_stats_sup:start_link(). snmpwalk -v 2c -c public localhost:4000 1.3.6.1.4.1.700001

-There are three modules - whistle_snmp.erl that provides the implementation functions for the SNMP interface, whistle_stats.erl that runs on each node, and stats_handler.erl that collects the stats sent by each node, and aggregates the data.
+There are three modules - kazoo_snmp.erl that provides the implementation functions for the SNMP interface, kazoo_stats.erl that runs on each node, and stats_handler.erl that collects the stats sent by each node, and aggregates the data.